Mindfulness means paying attention in a particular way; on purpose, in the present moment, and non-judgmentally.

 Beyond these physical, cognitive, and emotional consequences, going through your day without being mindful also poses more serious risk to your wellness.

-As this year draws to a close, consider giving yourself the gift of mindfulness.
+As we head into another stressful week, consider giving yourself the gift of mindfulness.

 Mindfulness is simply the state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations.